gsahithi-119/FinalProject/README.md

 - Screenshots displaying the results of entering various news articles and the results that the program gives.

 # Usage:
-- User enters a piece of news text into the website.
+- User enters a piece of news text (as text, not a file) into the website submission textbox on the submissions page.
 - Program analyzes and returns the probability that the news text is fake.

 # Contributions: